bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

 [ ] Grenade relates suppression changes
-    [ ] Enemy becoming suppressed should alert the enemy [ ] Enemies that are suppressed should avoid grenades
+    [ ] Enemy becoming suppressed should alert the enemy [ ] Enemies that are suppressed should avoid grenades [ ] Add error sound when reloading without ammo to reload

 UNPLANNED BUGFIXES
 [+] Level 1 allows the player to leave immediately, without clearing enemies first